-First, we analyzed the National Longitudinal Study of Adolescent Health (Add Health; Udry, 2003).
-These analyses described activity participation among Latino adolescents across the U.S.
+Analyzed the National Longitudinal Study of Adolescent Health (Add Health; Udry, 2003) on activity participation among Latino adolescents across the U.S.

-Second, we conducted 19 focus groups in three diverse middle schools with teenagers, parents, and activity leaders.
-The focus groups were used to provide a list of the factors that determine Latino teenagers’ participation.
-We discussed five main questions: Why do adolescents join activities, drop out of activities, stay in activities, drop out and then rejoin activities or never go to activities at all?
+Conducted 19 focus groups in three diverse middle schools with teenagers, parents, and activity leaders to provide a list of the factors that determine Latino teenagers’ participation.

-Third, we collected mixed-methods data on 34 case studies to provide greater depth into the processes that determine participation.
-Qualitative data was the primary data source because many of these topics have not been studied in relation to teenagers’ activities.
-Each case included Latino adolescents, their parents, and the leader of the organized activity they attended.
-Adolescents who did and did not participate in an organized activity were selected from 3 diverse middle schools and were matched on several factors that predict participation (e.g., GPA).
-Three semi-structured qualitative interviews were conducted with each adolescent and their parent.
+Collected mixed-methods data on 34 case studies to provide greater depth into the processes that determine participation.
 We discussed the role of Latino culture, such as language barriers and the importance of race/ethnicity, in helping youth make decisions about extracurricular activities.
 We also visited several of the youth’s extracurricular activities to understand what happens during the activity.

 Publications and Presentations